Nazanin-hub/UFOs/README.md

 ### one drawback of this new design

-The drawback of this design is that there is not any options list in place of the user input.
-For example, if the user enters the desired city, he should go through the table to find the desired city.
+The drawback of this design is that we don't provide the user any autocomplete list of potential inputs at each filter box.
+For example, when the user wants to enter the desired city, he has to go through the table to find it.

 ### Two recommendations for further development

 The first recommendation could be using the drop-down list.
 So, the user can select the desired criteria from the list instead of going through the table to find them.

-The second recommendation could be inserting a filter button at the end of the filter part to clear all user input.
+The second recommendation could be inserting a filter button at the end of the filter part to clear all user inputs.